10shibu/handson_database/README.md

 # README

-This is a cosi 166 database practice \n
+##This is a database practice
-The file contains persons, events and registrations \n It is a many to many relationship
+###The database contains persons, events and registrations
+and It is a many to many relationship